 We all know that sleeping in the cuddle curl position is mandatory for safe bedsharing with an infant.
 It’s very protective — it ensures baby doesn’t inch up or down or away from you, and it facilitates easy breastfeeding throughout the night.

 But if you can’t figure out a way to be comfortable, you likely won’t be bedsharing for long.
 Let’s begin with an obvious but rarely-discussed comfort factor: your arms.

-If the cuddle curl isn’t just uncomfortable, but it’s painful for you, too, my guide How to: Stay Comfy in the Cuddle Curl will help.
+If the cuddle curl isn’t just uncomfortable, but it’s painful for you, too, my Cuddle Curl FAQ guide will help.
 Browse the 5-star reviews from other achy bedsharing moms!